CCA fact sheet

 Analytical carbon accounting makes it possible to:

-• build the skeleton of the Bilan Carbone® according to the organisation's chart of accounts, at minimum for each boundary that the company supervises from a financial point of view for the purposes of cost optimisation or gains.
+• to build the skeleton of the Bilan Carbone® according to the organisation's chart of accounts, at minimum for each boundary that the company supervises from a financial point of view for the purposes of cost optimisation or savings.
 Thus the organisation has the means to steer its decisions via a financial cost and a carbon cost.

 Specific glossary